katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 ---
 Rules of **Hangman game** should be well-known to everybody.
 The player is guessing a word or sentence letter by letter and if he manage to guess the whole secret sentence the hangman's life is saved.
 Here is the step by step solution of how I created a very simple Hangman game in Rust to play in the console.

 *This is my first program in Rust so it very likely that the code is not faultless nor optimal.
-Feel free to comment if you see some errors!*
+Feel free to comment if you see some errors!
+The whole code can be found on [Github](https://github.com/katecpp/Hangman).*

 <div class="centered">
 <img src="https://github.com/katecpp/Hangman/blob/master/hangman/screenshot/hangman.png?raw=true" alt="Hangman in Rust"/>